 Diana keeps a blog as well you can find it here.
 There are countless fans around the world of both the books and the show.
 Everything from discussions and reviews of the latest episode, to fan art and licensed merchandise here.
 In addition to all this if you’re still looking for something to do there are a couple of Authors who write about both historical romance and time travel.
 Each of these is a novel I have both read and enjoyed.
 Some may already be in your to be read pile.
 You can find them here, with links to Amazon, for easy shopping.

 While Diana Galbadon can never be replaced, its fun to have other options to read until her next book comes out.
 I personally keep a list of favorite authors that I check on frequently for new releases.
 I re-read a lot of my favorites.
 While I enjoy this, I find myself not sticking with it if I can quote it verbatim.
 I need a few weeks and couple other storylines in between.
 So here’s to enjoying both Season 4 Finale this Sunday night, and all the re-reads and new discoveries as we anxiously await the next book and season 5 of the show.
 Find great reads here.
-The Outlander blog gives great insight to the characters.
-Worth the read while we wait.
-Is it time yet?
-Please post the minute we have dates for either the book or next seasons show.
-Anxiously waiting with you.

 PS. – If for some odd reason anyone feels compelled to get rid of thier books, there have been quite a few hurricane victims in several states that have lost thiers in the water and mold that invades in the wake of a hurricane.
 I was born and raised in Panama city, Florida where hurricane Michael was so devastating.
 Even though they are no longer making the big headlines please don’t forget them.
 While there have been many inspirational efforts there they are still very not okay.
 You can read about it here.
 There are several links to reliable people on the ground there that are still trying to help those affected.
 This year the freezing temperatures not typical of Florida are causing real problems with the temporary shelters for those awaiting relocation, rebuilding or possibly FEMA trailers.